At Egypt crash scene, suitcases piled near charred wreckage

-HASSANA, Egypt (Reuters) - In a desolate area of stony ground, little remains from the Russian airliner that crashed in Egypt’s Sinai Peninsula except its blackened wreckage and a heap of colorful suitcases.
+HASSANA, Egypt, Nov 1 (Reuters) - In a desolate area of stony ground, little remains from the Russian airliner that crashed in Egypt’s Sinai Peninsula except its blackened wreckage and a heap of colourful suitcases.

 Rescue teams scoured the area where the Airbus A321 came down on Saturday, collecting into a pile the dead holidaymakers’ belongings that were spread around the main part of the wreckage.